Equilibria in Network Constrained Markets with System Operator: Introduction

-Our main contributions are the following.
-We first establish the existence of Nash equilibria under standard concavity hypotheses.
-In the special case when the market maker's utility function is the Walrasian welfare (see \cite{Johari2005} and \cite{Cai2019}) and the price functions are affine, we show that the considered game is potential.
-Moreover, the specific form of the potential guarantees that in this case the Nash equilibrium is essentially unique and can be efficiently computed by solving a concave optimization problem.
-Second, we characterize the general structure of the optimal flows chosen by the market maker and analyze the restrictions posed on such flows by the capacity constraints within the market network.
-Notably, these results hold quite in general, when the system is not necessarily in a Nash equilibrium, as they only require the market maker to be selecting an optimal flow.
-Restricting to the case where the market maker's utility function corresponds to the Walrasian welfare, we establish a key finding for optimal flows: any discrepancy between prices across different markets indicates the presence of critical links in the network that separate these markets, i.e. there exist links connecting markets with differing prices that are either fully utilized or completely empty, with flows consistently moving from lower to higher prices.
-This result formally connects price discrepancies with capacity constraints—a phenomenon frequently observed in real-world power networks \cite{who}, \cite{who2}.
+{ Our main contributions are the following.
+We first establish the existence of \tcb{pure-strategy} Nash equilibria under standard concavity hypotheses.
+In the special case when the \tcb{system operator}'s utility function is the Walrasian welfare (see \cite{Johari2005} and \cite{Cai2019}) and the price functions are affine, we show that the considered game is potential.
+Moreover, the specific form of the potential guarantees that in this case the \tcb{pure-strategy} Nash equilibrium is essentially unique and can be efficiently computed by solving a concave optimization problem.
+Second, we characterize the general structure of the optimal flows chosen by the \tcb{system operator} and analyze the restrictions posed on such flows by the capacity constraints within the market network.
+Notably, these results hold quite in general, when the system is not necessarily in a Nash equilibrium, as they only require the \tcb{system operator} to be selecting an optimal flow. \tcb{Restricting to the case where the \tcb{system operator}'s utility function corresponds to the Walrasian welfare, we establish a key finding for optimal flows: if the system operator is playing a best response and prices differ across the endpoints of a link, then some physically related link (not necessarily the one across which the price differenceis observed) is congested.
+We further explicit this connection in terms of the graph properties and the model of physical flow. } This result formally connects price discrepancies with capacity constraints—a phenomenon frequently observed in real-world power networks \cite{who}, \cite{who2}.
 We further provide a sufficient condition to ensure non-negativity of demand in each market without requiring an explicit constraint to enforce this (and thus avoiding the use of Generalized Nash equilibria).
 Finally, we validate our model with real data from the Italian day-ahead electricity market. }